jahokas/Peer-reviews/README.md

 ------

-## Previous submitted and accepted assignments
+## Previous submitted and accepted peer-graded assignments

 ### Peer-graded Assignment: Segmenting and Clustering Neighborhoods in Toronto